 As the process of decolonization continued to advance, the General Assembly, in 1960, adopted its landmark Special Committee on Decolonization was established to monitor its implementation..
 The Declaration affirmed the right of all people to self-determination and proclaimed that colonialism should be brought to a speedy and unconditional end.
 Two years later, a

 In 1990, the Assembly proclaimed the International Decade for the Eradication of Colonialism (1990-2000), which included a specific plan of action.
 In 2001, it was followed by a Second International Decade for the Eradication of Colonialism.
 The end of the Second Decade coincided with the fiftieth anniversary of the Declaration on the Granting of Independence to Colonial Countries and Peoples.
-At the same time the General Assemblydeclared the period 2011–2020 the Third International Decade for the Eradication of Colonialism.
+At the same time the General Assembly declared the period 2011–2020 the Third International Decade for the Eradication of Colonialism.
+In 2020, the General Assembly adopted resolution 75/123 declaring the period 2021-2030 the Fourth International Decade for the Eradication of Colonialism.

 Since the creation of the United Nations, 80 former colonies have gained their independence.
 This includes all 11 Trust Territories, which have achieved self-determination through independence or free association with an independent State.
-The Special Committee continues to monitor the situation in the remaining 17 territories, working to facilitate their advance towards complete self-determination.
+The Special Committee continues to monitor the situation in the remaining 17 territories, working to facilitate achieving their decolonization.